 Moving away from a PEO is not like ripping a bandage off.
 It can’t be done in one smooth motion.
 As a company grows, it takes a strategy and time to transfer all of the tasks PEOs do to an internal HR department.

-When making the transition, HR executives and members of a company’s finance department should take several factors into account so that the business can continue to operate smoothly during the change and after the PEO service has been terminated.
+When making the transition, HR executives and members of the finance department should take several factors into account so that the business can continue to operate smoothly during the change, and after the PEO service has been terminated.

 1. Review what the PEO does for the company

-When planning to break away from a PEO, a business should examine all of the tasks the organization performs.
-Many people assume a PEO is just a staffing agency, but as Business News Daily explained, there is a lot more done than just looking for potential employees.
-A PEO handles a wide variety of tasks, including planning insurance, benefits and retirement packages for workers, as well as hiring and interviewing potential employees.
-Understanding how to maintain and operate all of the PEO responsibilities will be a major undertaking for HR employees.
+Examine everything your PEO does for you.
+Many people assume a PEO is just a payroll and benefits service, but as Business News Daily explained, there is a lot more than paying your employees and getting you a deal on benefits.
+A PEO handles planning insurance, benefits and retirement packages for workers, as well as HR management.
+Understanding how to transition all of the PEO responsibilities to an internal team will be a major undertaking for HR employees.

-A company taking over its own HR responsibilities must monitor compliance with employment laws, create workplace policies and comply with all the rules involved with reporting federal and state taxes.
+It’s critical to monitor compliance with employment laws, create workplace policies, and comply with all the rules involved with reporting federal and state taxes.

 Along with HR needs, a PEO also offers big business resources, including legal advice.
-When lawyers are needed for terminations or there is an issue with constantly changing workplace laws and regulations, the organization can be called upon, according to Bloomberg Business.
+When lawyers are needed for terminations or there is an issue with constantly changing workplace laws and regulations, the organization can be called upon.